 Ben and Travis’ attempt at a post-meal retreat was unsuccessful.
 Dessert was served in the front sitting room beside the fire, and everyone’s presence was expected.
 The sun had long since disappeared behind the foothills, and the ranch now sat in quiet stillness – no cars passing, no helicopters overhead, no evidence of a busy world beyond.
 To Ben, the atmosphere was stark and deafening in its placidity.
 He was unaccustomed to such silence.

 Bryan discussed myriad challenges they’d faced during the production of ‘Swell’, including the incident of Ben breaking his nose and chipping a tooth after accidentally slamming the butt of a swordfishing harpoon into his own face.
 Intrigued by the story, Katy swooped in for a closer look, requesting that Ben reveal exactly where the harpoon had hit.
 Ben smiled wide to reveal the cosmetically-repaired incisor and the scar on his upper gum, and she said, “I can’t really tell,” lingering too long, touching his thigh, fluttering her eyelashes.
-He sat forward to dislodge her from his side and retrieved his coffee mug from the table.
-Glancing at Travis, he noticed a stone-cold expression.
+He sat forward to dislodge her from his side.
+Retrieved his coffee mug from the table.
+Glancing at Travis, he noticed a stone-cold expression on the guy’s face.

 “So, Audra,” Katy chirped, oblivious to any tension, pulling Ben back beside her, shifting her position so that her arm was pressed tightly against his elbow, her plump breast cushioned into his bicep.
 “Is it true that Ben was in a grunge band in high school?”